Kórnik Castle: Exterior of the castle

 The current look of the castle resembles Gothic Revival architecture, one of the popular historicising styles in the 19th century.
 The main entrance to the castle is located at the northern side.
 Its characteristic feature is a four-centred arch at the top of the window above the entrance.
 Up until the interwar period the castle was entered through the so-called babiniec - a barbican-shaped chamber which was subsequently demolished in the years 1925–1939.

 The western side of the castle features an expanded terrace overlooking Lake Kórnik.
 The southern side is dominated by a chaitya arch, which was probably modelled on the Royal Pavilion in Brighton and the Islamic architecture of India.
 On the eastern side, there is a Gothic Revival tower whose red brick façade clearly contrasts with the rest of the castle.
 The tower was erected during the remodelling of the castle by Tytus Działyński.

-Also near the entry to the Kórnik Castle, there are historic outbuildings and a carriage house.
+Also near the entry to the Kórnik Castle are historic outbuildings and a carriage house.

 The castle is surrounded by Kórnik Arboretum founded by Count Tytus Działyński in the first half of the 19th century - the oldest and largest one in Poland as well as the fourth largest arboretum in Europe covering around 40 hectares and containing more than 3300 taxa of trees and shrubs.